aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q31
-### ✍What are the major new features introduced in React 19?
+### 💥 What are the major new features introduced in React 19?

 <div align="right">